Our Parish History

 The parish has been served by fourteen rectors since Fr.
 Brooks.
 These clergy have been actively involved in the community and in ecumenical activities.
 The longest- serving rector was The Rev. S.Walcott Linsley, who served devotedly from 1910 to 1938.
 The Rt.
 Rev. Robert Rusack, Bishop of Los Angeles from 1974-1986, grew up in our parish and was ordained deacon here in April 1951 by Bishop W. A. Lawrence.
 Another son of the parish, Albert Denham, entered the vocational diaconate and served the parish until his death in 1979.

 On June 7, 2008, the Church of the Reconciliation celebrated the ordination and installation of its first female rector, the Rev. Janice C. Ford.
-The primary focus of the parish at this time is mission and outreach on local, national, and international levels.
+The primary focus of the parish at this time is outreach to those suffering from addiction.
 The members of the parish are working and praying in the community and endeavor to live up to the words painted on the arch at the entrance to the chancel: “God was in Christ reconciling the world unto Himself.”

 The Church of the Reconciliation